Homelab to Production, Powered by Tailscale

 Synology Storage Manager

-One click from the dashboard and I'm in.
+Tailscale SSH gives me one-click access from the dashboard.
 No passwords, no public SSH ports, identity-based access.

 Tailscale SSH demo